pierrelarmande/PyRice/README.md

       conda env create -f envs.yml
      ```
      You could edit the prefix in the last line of `.yml` file to link the destination of environment
- - To run project in Jupyter notebook, just run the `test.ipynb`

 ## Function

 ### Query Module